rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationDownload.md

 Initiates a job to download a snapshot from the specified location when the snapshot does not exist locally.
 The specified location has to be a replication target connected to this Rubrik cluster.
 If an SLA Domain is not provided, the snapshot will be retained forever.

 - There is a single argument of type DownloadFilesetSnapshotFromLocationInput.
 - Returns AsyncRequestStatus.
+### fromarchivev2
+Download Microsoft SQL Server Database snapshot from archival location.

+- There is a single argument of type DownloadFromArchiveV2Input.
+- Returns AsyncRequestStatus.
 ### objectfilescsv
 Schedule a download CSV job for cross object files.